ThePotatoGuy/multi-histogram-project/README.md

 -h			Display help message and exit
 -p N		Use parallel binning process with N number of threads
 			(Default mode is serial)
+-v			Be verbose (must be first flag to activate)
+			(only affects parallel mode)
 ```